John Conyers: What Went Wrong in Ohio

+While some courts before the election found that certain restrictive voting policies of Ohio secretary of state Ken Blackwell were illegal, claims of voter and machine fraud swaying the election have not achieved mainstream acceptance, and several have been refuted.

 Conyers was one of 31 members of the House who voted not to count the 20 electoral votes from Ohio in the 2004 presidential election.
-The state was won by Republican President George Bush by 118,457 votes.
+The state was won by Republican president George Bush by 118,457 votes.

 Constitution in Crisis

-On August 4, 2006, Conyers released his report, The Constitution in Crisis: The Downing Street Minutes and Deception, Manipulation, Torture, Retributions and Cover-ups in the Iraq War, an edited collection of information intended to serve as evidence that the Bush Administration altered intelligence to justify the 2003 invasion of Iraq.
+On August 4, 2006, Conyers released his report, The Constitution in Crisis: The Downing Street Minutes and Deception, Manipulation, Torture, Retributions and Cover-ups in the Iraq War, an edited collection of information intended to serve as evidence that the Bush administration altered intelligence to justify the 2003 invasion of Iraq.

-The Constitution in Crisis examines much of the evidence presented by the Bush Administration prior to the invasion and questions the credibility of their sources of intelligence.
+The Constitution in Crisis examines much of the evidence presented by the Bush administration prior to the invasion and questions the credibility of their sources of intelligence.
 In addition, the document investigates conditions that led to the torture scandal at Abu Ghraib prison in Iraq, as well as further evidence of torture having been committed but not made known to the public.
 Finally, the document reports on a series of "smear tactics" purportedly used by the administration in dealing with its political adversaries.
 The document calls for the censure of President George W. Bush and Vice President Dick Cheney.
 Conyers refused to back impeachment proceedings, however.

 On anti-Muslim intolerance

 Conyers proposed House Resolution 288, which condemns "religious intolerance" and emphasizes Islam as needing special protection from acts of violence and intolerance.
 It states that "it should never be official policy of the United States Government to disparage the Quran, Islam, or any religion in any way, shape, or form," and "calls upon local, State, and Federal authorities to work to prevent bias-motivated crimes and acts against all individuals, including those of the Islamic faith."
 The bill was referred to the House subcommittee on the Constitution in June 2005.

 In 2005, Conyers introduced House Resolution 160, a house resolution that would have condemned the conduct of Narendra Modi, then the chief minister of the State of Gujarat in India.
-The resolution was cosponsored by Republican Representative Joseph R. Pitts (Republican of Pennsylvania).
+The resolution was cosponsored by Republican representative Joseph R. Pitts (Republican of Pennsylvania).
 The resolution's title was: "Condemning the conduct of Chief Minister Narendra Modi for his actions to incite religious persecution and urging the United States to condemn all violations of religious freedom in India."
 The resolution cited a 2004 United States Commission on International Religious Freedom report on Modi stating that he was "widely accused of being reluctant to bring the perpetrators of the killings of Muslims and non-Hindus to justice".
 (See 2002 Gujarat riots.)
 The resolution was not adopted.